Coalition Against Landmines(CALM) Helping child landmine survivors get limbs and attend school

 Landmine and explosive war remnants causalities Indicating the United Nations Mission in Ethiopia and Eritrea (UNMEE) Mine Action Coordination Center (MACC) report, Landmine Monitor 2006 reports that from 2000 to 2004, 114 Ethiopians and Eritreans were killed and 293 injured in 261 mine incidents in the UNMEE mission area of the Temporary Security Zone (TSZ) alone.
 The majority of casualties were shepherds.
 According to the Government of Ethiopia 2004-2007 Tigray region district level village profile (those districts bordering with Eritrea), out of the total 343 victims reported, 220 were under 18 years of age.
 Grazing land, farm land and water point accidents claimed 82% of the victims while road side and residential area explosives claimed 16%.
 More than 60% of the victims were shepherds followed by farmers, students and others.
 Landmine casualties continued to be reported in Ethiopia.
 As there is no nationwide data collection mechanism in the country, the total number of landmine and explosive war remnants casualties remains unknown.
 Very limited casualty data is available for certain areas of the country.

-Survivors Assistance Landmine Monitor 2006 reports, as of April 2006, there was no comprehensive victim assistance strategy in Ethiopia, as there is no focal point in the government responsible for the issue.
+Survivors Assistance Landmine Monitor 2006 reports, as of April 2006, there was no comprehensive victim assistance strategy in Ethiopia.
 There is a project dealing with war victims, but civilians affected by mines are not included in it.
 Health services are very limited, mainly situated in the urban centers.
 It is estimated that more than 50 percent of the people live more than 10 kilometers away from the nearest facility with poor transportation network.
 According to Landmine Survivors Network (LSN), only 10 percent of mine casualties have access to basic health care and rehabilitation.
-Provision for psychosocial support and economic reintegration are very limited as well, and access to these services is further limited by conflict, extreme poverty and the geography of the country.
-There are reportedly about 70 non-governmental organizations (NGOs) working in disability area in Ethiopia.
-However, only few are known to be working with civilian landmine survivors.
-But no data and information could be found on the support being provided to child landmine survivors in Ethiopia. |
+Provision for psychosocial support and economic reintegration are very limited. |

 Mailing Address:1516 Crittenden St. NW, Washington DC 20011, Tell (202) 465-5213, Email:info@calmint.org